Ultranet (product): 2012 Victorian government review of the Ultranet

 "the Ultranet was poorly planned and implemented.
 Six years after its announcement, it is yet to achieve expected benefits for students, parents and schools.
 It is significantly late, more than 80 per cent over its first announced budget, has very low uptake, and does not have originally intended functionality."
+The auditor general also found that the cost of Ultranet had reached more than $180 million dollars.

 This audit identified a number of serious probity, procurement and financial management issues surrounding the Ultranet project.
 DEECD’s tender process lacked rigour and was seriously flawed.
 There is little confidence in the financial management practices around the Ultranet project, and limited assurance that the selected outcome represented value for money.